Conan the Adventurer (1992 TV series): Home releases

+Region 2

+In 2000, home video distributor Maverick announced they had acquired the British home video rights to Sony Wonder's catalogue in the United Kingdom.
+The company released single VHS volume of the series in October 2000 containing the first two episodes of Series 1 - "The Night of Fiery Tears" and "Blood Brother".

-In the UK, Maximum Entertainment (Under license from Jetix Europe) has released a single DVD featuring 5 episodes in 2004, and later released the complete season one DVD set containing all 13 episodes of season one of the series in 2008, uncut and in their original story order.
-This set was released in Region 2 format, but is now out of print.
+In August 2004, Maximum Entertainment (Under license from Jetix Europe) released a single DVD containing four random episodes from the first season.
+In 2008, they released the entirety of Season 1 in a two-disc set with all the episodes uncut and in their original story order.

 Force Entertainment released the complete series on DVD in Australia in Region 4 format in a series of 16 single-disc DVD volumes, with four episodes per disc, excluding episode 27 (A Needle in a Haystack) which is thankfully featured on the Region 1 Season 2 Part 2 DVD Release.

+Region 1

+At least two VHS releases of the series were released in Canada by Malofilm.

 In 2011, Shout!
 Factory began releasing the series on DVD in Region 1 for the very first time.
 To date, they have released season 1 as well as the first half of season 2 on DVD.

 Reception

 The animated version was popular with fans and audiences alike, and also praised for staying largely true to Robert E. Howard's material, and was one of the most popular sword and sorcery cartoons alongside He-Man and Dungeons & Dragons.
 However, it did receive some criticism, for being more suitable to younger audience, removing the adult content and toning down the violence.
 According to The A.V.
 Club, this cartoon, like the other two Conan television series, "has been significantly defanged, dumbing down and infantilizing the character to the degree that he's robbed of his savage appeal".